foxharp/irmetermon/README.md

 interface, a) the equipment would be expensive, and b) the data stream is likely (hopefully!) encrypted.

-Whether for testing convenience, or required for calibration purposes, these meters also all seem to be equipped with an infrared LED that emits one pulse for every watt-hour consumed.
+Whether for testing convenience, or required for calibration purposes, these meters (at least the Centron meters made by Itron) also all seem to be equipped with an infrared LED that emits one pulse for every watt-hour consumed.
 (Think of this pulse as the modern equivalent of the spinning disk that existed in older meters.)
 Rather than trying to use the radio interface, it's far, far, easier to simply watch for pulses of the little IR led.
 This project does just that.

 I've played with two circuits for detecting the IR pulses using an IR phototransistor.
 One is dead simple, and the other works reliably.